-These arguments had long been made by Herbert Simon himself, when he discussed objections to behavioural criticism of the rational expectation hypothesis, in particular those calling attention to its overall lack of coherence.
-He acknowledged these objections, accepting that simply highlighting the general shortcomings of a theory does not guarantee its demise, unless a newly formed alternative theory has been developed, which is also Mark Blaug's familiar argument that "you cannot beat something with nothing".
+alternative theory has been developed, which is also Mark Blaug's familiar argument that "you cannot beat something with nothing".
 However, in Simon's words, Behaviouralism could be built only through extensive empirical research, and this had to be done even in times when it did not yet provide a fully-fledged alternative to mainstream theory.
 Consequently, the dispute around expectations could be settled only by "painstaking microeconomic empirical study of human decision making and problem solving".
-34

-Interestingly, this analysis had also to be done in order to pin down and estimate the particular deviation from full rationality that was needed to complement Lucas's rational expectationsbased models in order to generate a meaningful business cycle theory: the inability of Lucas's agents to fully discriminate between shocks to own prices and shocks on the general level of prices.
-The failure of the Lucas islands model to confirm its results when the stochastic environment in which the agents act is not stationary was also pointed out by Albert Ando, Simon's former student and co-author, even if with a different focus.35 Ando suggested that there was a lack of coherence between the professed general value of agents' expectations in Lucas's model and the strict (but not explicit) hypotheses under which they acted.
+Interestingly, this analysis had also to be done in order to pin down and estimate the particular deviation from full rationality that was needed to complement Lucas's rational expectations-based models in order to generate a meaningful business cycle theory: the inability of Lucas's agents to fully discriminate between shocks to own prices and shocks on the general level of prices.
+The failure of the Lucas islands model to confirm its results when the stochastic environment in which the agents act is not stationary was also pointed out by Albert Ando, Simon's former student and co-author, even if with a different focus.
+Ando suggested that there was a lack of coherence between the professed general value of agents' expectations in Lucas's model and the strict (but not explicit) hypotheses under which they acted.
 As the fortune of Lucas's contribution was partly linked to his critique of previous models' ad-hoc assumptions, rather than to new empirical findings disproving such models, Ando's assessment was particularly sharp.
 Equilibrium cycle models, in the Lucas and Sargent formulations, were unable, in his view, to say anything significant about the origins of business cycles.
-36 Adding to Ando's and Benjamin Friedman's view, Simon pointed out that Muth's expectations were more a special case than "a paradigm for rational behaviour under uncertainty"37 and that their implied decision rule, rather than rational, should be labelled a "consistent expectations" rule.38 rationally-satisficing agents, the "acceptability region", in which the first satisficing choice must lie, is historically and institutionally determined.
-Inherently unstable economies will tend to gravitate towards the path set by institutions that have been devised to contrast such perceived instabilities.39 This will produce conventions and habits as well as simple decision rules which individual agents will then be able to use in their choice-making, helping them to solve their particular beauty contest-like problems while saving on costly rationality.
-History is of the essence, and this renders any attempt to approximate the mechanisms of expectation formation without specific knowledge of the local circumstances driving the economy relatively useless.40 Welcome discipline on theorising about expectations must therefore come from the empirical analysis and its detection of regularities.
+Adding to Ando's and Benjamin Friedman's view, Simon pointed out that Muth's expectations were more a special case than "a paradigm for rational behaviour under uncertainty" and that their implied decision rule, rather than rational, should be labelled a "consistent expectations" rule.

 Simon also addressed the fundamental non-stationarity of economic systems and the existence of states of the world where endogenous uncertainty is pervasive.
-For Simon's
+For Simon's rationally-satisficing agents, the "acceptability region", in which the first satisficing choice must lie, is historically and institutionally determined.
+Inherently unstable economies will tend to gravitate towards the path set by institutions that have been devised to contrast such perceived instabilities.
+This will produce